dephy-io/dephy-id-solana/docs/wiki/docs/tutorial-basics/tech_background.md

 - Revolutionizing economics through digital integration:
     - Historically, translating real-world actions into valuable digital assets or incentives has been a slow and complex process.
     - The prevailing trend of data monopolization by centralized entities (often large corporations) underscores the need for a new economic model that leverages decentralized technologies.

+## What is DePHY Network

+Decentralized low-latency off-chain network for DePIN with verifiability and composability

 ## How does DePHY work?